 Software is everywhere!
 Gaining a competitive edge is based on the ability to develop and release software quickly.
-Adoption of CI/CD addresses exactly this with two main changes, one technology-oriented and the other- process and organizational change.
+Adoption of CI/CD addresses exactly this with both technology-oriented change and process and organizational change.

 Technologies like CI/CD, microservices, feature toggles, test automation and processes such as shifting left, shortening the feedback loop, fail fast, distributed and autonomous teams, no-QA CoE enable to move faster.
 The main capabilities teams should adopt to overcome the bottleneck are: